 - Try looking at night: Remember that hamsters are nocturnal so they will probably only move about at night.

 - Hamsters love seeds: Place a small, pre-counted pile of sunflower seeds on the floor in each room.
-If any seeds disappear from a room that will give you a better general idea where your lost hamster is hiding (unless you have any wild mice that are stealing your bait).
+If any seeds disappear from a room that will give you a better general idea of where your lost hamster is hiding (unless you have any wild mice that are stealing your bait).

 - Track their movements: Sprinkle a little flour or cornstarch on the floor around the piles of seeds.
 A trail of little white footprints may lead to a hamster's hiding place.
 Similarly, sprinkle some flour across doorways and in front of any suspected hiding spots (like spaces under the cupboards or holes in the wall, as noted on your search).
 Check for footprints to see where your hamster is traveling at night.